-- The current affairs will help you in improving the general awareness or knowledge as well as helps in clearing the exam.
+- The current affairs will help you in improving your general awareness or knowledge as well as helps in clearing the exam.

 Solve Previous Year Papers

-- Students must solve previous year papers as they get some hints about the questions asked in the exam.
+- Students must solve previous year’s papers as they get some hints about the questions asked in the exam.

 - Previous Year Papers come to know about the level or type of questions asked in the exam.